Effective Date: 27 November 2020

 During employment and after termination you are obliged to maintain data protection and professional confidentiality regarding all matters relating to us and our business, as laid down in your confidentiality agreement that you entered into with us as part of the onboarding process.

 Breaches of confidentiality, both in terms of data protection and professional confidentiality constitute a material breach of your employment agreement, which may result in additional training for corrective actions.
 Breaches resulting from malicious actions or gross negligence may result in termination of employment or legal action, whereby you may be required to pay compensation to us for civil or business liabilities arising as a result of such actions.

 To ensure accuracy of records, you must notify HR within 30 days of any changes to personal data or circumstances.
 For example: a change of address, marriage, etc. This ensures that your personnel records are kept accurate and up to date.

 Upon end of employment, contract or the replacement of assets, it is your responsibility to ensure that :

-Under certain conditions, more fully described on the Privacy Shield website, you may be entitled to invoke binding arbitration when other dispute resolution procedures have been exhausted with relations to concerns around the transfer of your personal data between the EU and United States.
+Under certain conditions, more fully described on the Privacy Shield website, you may be entitled to invoke binding arbitration when other dispute resolution procedures have been exhausted with relations to concerns around our privacy practices.

 If you are an EU national who has an unresolved concern related to data privacy you have the right to lodge a complaint with your local data protection authority or the UK Information commissioner’s office (ICO), which is Qubole’s lead supervisory authority in the EU.
 Click on this link to know who our local data protection supervisory authority is: https://edpb.europa.eu/about-edpb/board/members_en